Skip to main content

 IKEA Collection - Furniture

-I’ve become enamored with IKEA and have built a small collection of pieces to furnish my place.
-5 items I bought pre owned and saved about $600 that way.
+I've recently become enamored with IKEA and have built a small collection of pieces to furnish my place.
+By focusing on pre-owned items, I managed to save around $600.
+Here's a look at my finds:

 6. Kallax Shelf 12 - $129